SotaYoshida/NuclearToolkit.jl/docs/src/howtouse.md

 #2).
 1). & showing how much time and memory has been used
 make_chiEFTint(;is_show=true)

 #3).
+You can specify the parameters for ChiEFTint through the optional argument `fn_params`
+make_chiEFTint(;is_show=true,fn_params="myparam.jl")

+#4).
 You don't need to write out the snt/snt.bin file, but want to calibrate or sample the LECs in the 3NF using HFMBPT.
 #    You have to specify the number of itertions, target nuclei, optimizer:
 make_chiEFTint(;itnum=5,nucs=["O16"],optimizer="MCMC")
 ```